Ruth J. Simmons Center for the Study of Slavery and Justice

 • Elena Shih

-Human Trafficking Research Cluster Faculty Fellow; Manning Assistant Professor of American Studies; Director of Graduate Studies, MA in Public Humanities (2025–2028); Associate Director of Academics, Ruth J. Simmons Center for the Study of Slavery & Justice
+Human Trafficking Research Cluster Faculty Fellow; Associate Professor of American Studies; Director of Graduate Studies, MA in Public Humanities (2025–2028); Associate Director of Academics, Ruth J. Simmons Center for the Study of Slavery & Justice

 Mapping Asian Massage Policing Research Assistants